ambro-r/Algorithms/README.md

 These are problems which have been implemented using some of these algorithms

 * [Traveling Salesman][4.1]: Using simulated annealing.
-* Tic-Tac-Toe: Using a game tree graph (225000 leaf nodes).
+* Tic-Tac-Toe: Using a game tree graph (225,000 leaf nodes for a 3 x 3 game).

 [4.1]: https://en.wikipedia.org/wiki/Travelling_salesman_problem